eramsk/Bootstrap-Portfolio/README.md

 the cards display project screenshots and are titled with a link to the gitHub repository. added placeholder link for projects that are still work in progress.

+# accordian skills section
+this section contains an accordian layout from bootstrap to display my different skills and a little info about them.

 # contact footer
 this contains 5 options for all the different contact and social media pages. when clicked a new page opens with the respective website.